GryphusOneSeven/workshopJavaApp/README.md

 java -version
 ```

-if an error occured, check the install.md file
+if an error occured, check the `install.md` file

 Now that we have the JDK (Java Development Kit; required only for development, coding) and JRE (Java Runtime Environment; required to run Java code and applications) installed, we can now start programming in java.

 ## Basics of java

-(Main class, compiling and runnning Java code)

 First, we will learn how to write a simple java program;
 To create a simple Java program, you need to create a class that contains the main method.

 ### Step 1 : Creating a program

-Create a file named **SimpleApp.java** and add a Java class that contains the main function.
+Create a file named `SimpleApp.java` and add a Java class that contains the main function.
 Make it so the main function prints "Hello World!" on the standard output.

-By convention, the main function is **public static** and takes a **String args[]** as its argument.
+By convention, the main function is `public static` and takes a `String args[]` as its argument.
-You can make it so it returns *void* or an *int*
+You can make it so it returns `void` or an `int`

-The *println* function is contained inside *System.out* class
+The `println` function is contained inside `System.out` class

 ### Step 2 : Compiling and running the program

 Now that we have created a .java file with a class that contains a main function, we can now compile and run it.

-To compile a java program we can use the *javac* command (The c in javac means "compiler").
+To compile a java program we can use the `javac` command (The c in javac means "compiler").

 ```bash
 javac SimpleApp.java